Jumee-LDN/wdi-project-two/README.md

 # hungry korilla

 ## GA Project 2
 This was the second project assignment during my time on the Web Development Immersive course (12 weeks of full-time) at General Assembly.
-The project took place in the week 6. [>>To the Site<<](https://hungrykorilla.herokuapp.com/)
+The project took place in the week 6.

 **Note**
 - The app is not yet fully responsive.
 For best experience open on the laptop.